ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 This is the number of the rest of the bits.
-Let's assume it is  @restbits@.
+Let's assume it is  `restbits`.
 This makes the code a lot simpler.